-Over the first three of my postings on Australia’s Government 2.0 Future I identified three drivers that will shape politics, government and society over the next 20 years:
+Over the first three of my postings on the future direction of Australia’s Government 2.0 I identified three drivers that will shape politics, government and society over the next 20 years:

 - Sharing information creating new knowledge that in turn leads to shared power between citizens, corporations and government (such as social regulation).